Alejandroq12/runner-tracker/README.md

 ## ❓ FAQ <a name="faq"></a>

-- **Did you created this project from zero?**
+- **What did you learned?**

-  - Of course, as if it were a real life job scenario.
+  - I learned how to use Tachyons, how to set up an API and how to build a full stack web application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>